colskid/Managed-Service-MS-AD/README.md

 ### 1. Provisioning Active Directory (AD) Servers using Google Cloud

-To start the project, you will need to provision Active Directory servers using the Google Cloud Marketplace.
+To start the project, I needed to provision Active Directory servers using the Google Cloud Marketplace.
 Here are the steps:

 - Log in to your Google Cloud Console.
 - Navigate to the **Marketplace** section.